 Originally, the film was scheduled to be released on 2nd November 2018, but was pushed back to February 14th the following year instead.

-The first international trailer also gives away this plot point.
+The first international trailer also gave away this plot point.

 The initial footage gave away far fewer details, and is soundtracked to The Doors’ This is the End, hinting at Dark Phoenix’s status as the final chapter in the X-Men saga.